florinradulescu41/XBoard/README.md

 The idea of ​​implementation based on bitboards was taken from the platform chessprogramming and on Youtube.
-Additional information about chess and work with bitboard were also taken from WinBoard Forum, Wikipedia, chessprogramming, and so on An online bitboard computer was also useful.
+Additional information about chess and work with bitboard were also taken from WinBoard Forum, Wikipedia, chessprogramming, and so on.
+An online bitboard computer was also useful.